 1) Cluster Head Communication: A cluster head needs to exchange information with all cluster heads around it.
-Therefore, it would exchange information within its adjacent eight cells.
-The transmission range used here is: $r_2=R$ , which is the same as the data transmission range R of each node.
-Since $r_2=R=2\sqrt{2}L$ , it ensures that each cluster head is able to reach the adjacent eight cells, which covers all the cluster heads within $r_2$ around it.
+Therefore, it would exchange information with the eight cells surrounding it.
+We set the transmission range used here as: $r_2 = R$ , which is the same as the data transmission range R of each node.
+This is for ensuring the coverage of cluster heads in the eight surrounding cells, by the cluster heads in the central cell.
+With $r_2 = R = 2\sqrt{2}L$ , it ensures that each cluster head is able to reach the adjacent eight cells, which covers all the cluster heads within $r_2$ around it (since the longest distance between two cluster heads in adjacent cells is $2\sqrt{2}L$ ).
 For example, node $i_5$ in Fig. 5 is able to cover the upper left cell using $r_2$ .

 Since nodes in different cells use different cell IDs to calculate their IHCs, cluster heads need to guess the IHCs used by others in adjacent cells.
 For a $h \in H$ that is located in cell $c_k$ , it is not hard for h to guess the IHC of another cluster head in H, which is located in the cell $c{k'}$ adjacent to $c_k$ .
 The process for node h to send the request message to other cluster heads in cell $c{k'}$ is in Algorithm 2.
+It uses Algorithm 1 to guess the IHC of the cluster heads in cluster $c{k'}$ .
+For every channel returned by Algorithm 1, cluster head h will broadcast request messages through that channel, increasing the probability that cluster heads in adjacent cells can receive the request message.

-2) Efficiency Improvement: Since cluster heads are also nodes in the network, they have active/passive states.
+2) Efficiency Improvement: Because cluster heads are also nodes in the network, they have active/passive states.
 A cluster head sends a request message only when it is active.
-Cluster heads in the same cell know each other's information (ID, location).
+Cluster heads in the same cell know each others' information (ID, location).
 To increase efficiency, the request message sent by each active cluster head would include the information of all the cluster heads in the same cell.
 Also, if a passive cluster head receives a request message from its IHC, it replies a message with the information of all cluster heads in its cell.
 If a cluster head receives a request or reply message from an adjacent cell, it would mark that cell as known.
-If no message is received through the above process, the active cluster head would backoff and retry again later until receiving the replying or request message.
+If no message is received through the above process, the active cluster head would back off and retry again later, until receiving the reply or request message.
 The whole procedure continues for each cluster head until the adjacent cells are all marked as known.
+Algorithm 2 h sends requests to cluster heads in an adjacent cell $c'k$